AMWA-TV/ms-05-01/docs/Definitions.md

 **Control group** The set of related parameters that is the subject of a control aggregation instance.

 **Framework mechanism** Architectural mechanism essential to NCA operation in any type of device.
-Conformant Devices must implement all of the Framework Mechanisms.
+Conformant Devices must implement all of the Framework Mechanisms applicable.

 **Feature-set mechanism** Optional mechanisms that may be configured into blockspecs as needed.